-The mission of the Department of the Behavioral and Social Sciences is to contribute to the University’s mission of promoting students’ intellectual growth, individual enrichment, skill development, and career preparations in the areas of criminal justice, sociology, social work, and psychology.
+The mission of the Department of the Behavioral and Social Sciences is to contribute to the University’s mission of promoting students’ intellectual growth, individual enrichment, skill development, and career preparations in the areas of criminal justice, cyber criminology, sociology, social work, and psychology.

 The Department of Behavioral and Social Sciences offers degrees in criminal justice, psychology, and social work.

 The criminal justice major is designed to prepare students for entry-level positions in a variety of careers as well as to enable experienced persons to expand their knowledge and improve their skills.
 A degree in criminal justice prepares students to work in law enforcement, private investigations, corrections, and the juvenile justice system.